The Underwear Rule campaign

 - 1 in 3 children who were sexually abused by an adult did not tell anyone else at the time

-- 9 out of 10 children were abused by someone they knew
+- 9 out of 10 children knew their abuser.

 So while conversations about "stranger danger" are important, they are not enough to keep children safe.